gurucomputing/headscale-ui/README.md

 ## Troubleshooting
 Make sure you are using the latest version of headscale.
 Headscale-UI is only tested against:

-* the current stable version of headscale
+* The current stable version of headscale
 * Chrome/Chrome Mobile
-* Firefox
+* Firefox/Firefox Mobile

-Sorry mac fans, safari will only happen if someone wants to spring for an iphone/macbook for myself.
 Note that while mobile is checked for functionality, the web experience is not mobile optimised.

+If you are getting errors about preflight checks, it's probably CORS related.
+Make sure your UI sits on the same subdomain as headscale or inject CORS headers.

 ## Development
 see [development](/documentation/development.md) for details